BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ### Run locally
 You need to first install the dependencies.
 You can do it via conda or python venv.
+Unfortunately it is not possible to run the application locally in terminal if you are using `Windows` as an operating system as the `PytermGUI` package is only compatible with `MacOS` or `Linux`.
+However one can just use `Docker` like previously explained or e.g. a `Linux` subsystem.

 #### Using Conda Environment
 You can install the environment from the environment.yml file, and activate the environment with the following commands: